Lucian Truscott: Central Intelligence Agency

 In 1951, Walter Bedell Smith, Director of the Central Intelligence Agency (CIA), appointed Truscott as "Special Consultant to the United States Commissioner" in Frankfurt, Germany.
 However, this was simply a cover for his real assignment as senior CIA representative in Germany.
 Truscott had been placed in charge of cloak-and-dagger operations in a vital part of Europe.
 This only came to light after declassification of a secret memorandum in 1994.

 In 1953, President Eisenhower approved CIA Director Allen Dulles' recommendation that Truscott be appointed the CIA's Deputy Director for Coordination.
 This appointment meant that Truscott was now controlling the agency's rapidly expanding network of agents worldwide.
 His responsibilities included facilitating the overthrow of governments in Iran and Guatemala.
 Truscott was involved in planning Operation PBSuccess, the CIA mission to overthrow Guatemalan President Jacobo Árbenz.
 According to Harry Jeffers' biography, Truscott was instrumental in convincing Eisenhower to support PBSuccess with air power.
 However, another biography by William Heefner suggests that specifics of Truscott's involvement cannot be substantiated.

 Truscott left the CIA in 1958.
 He wrote nothing about his service in the CIA in Command Missions, and there is nothing about his CIA activities in his papers at the George C. Marshall Library.

 Death and legacy

 Truscott died on 12 September 1965, in Alexandria, Virginia and was buried at Arlington National Cemetery, in Arlington, Virginia.
 On 29 April 1966, Truscott Hall, a bachelor officers' quarters at the United States Army War College, was named after him.
 On 17 August 1974, Sarah Truscott, his wife, died and was buried next to him at Arlington National Cemetery.

 In 2012, Truscott was honored at his birthplace of Chatfield.

 Novelist and journalist Lucian Truscott IV is his grandson.

+His great-grandson, Lucian K. Truscott V, is an infantry officer in the United States Army.